by Lynn Kuehn, MS, RHIA, CCS-P, FAHIMA

 Use your existing inpatient coders (who may be seeing a change away from complex surgical cases to more medical cases) to train their outpatient colleagues on your own records.
 Supplement this mentoring with structured coder training that presents complex concepts tailored to the coding challenges we are seeing today.

-This may work especially well for those outpatient coders who were trained in ICD-10-PCS along side the inpatient coders during ICD-10 implementation.
+This may work especially well for those outpatient coders who were trained in ICD-10-PCS alongside the inpatient coders during ICD-10 implementation.
 They had initial training and now it is time to put that training to use.
 Even medical cases can have ICD-10-PCS codes that require assignment.
-In our current situation, start with refresher training on accurate assignment of mechanical ventilation codes and other bedside respiratory procedures such as bronchoscopies.
+In our current situation, start with refresher training on accurate assignment of codes for cases you may be seeing more of now such as mechanical ventilation and other bedside respiratory procedures such as bronchoscopies.

 It has been said “Never let a crisis go to waste.”
 Take advantage of this disruption and any downtime that outpatient coders may have to help these coders prepare for the post-COVID-19 healthcare system.
 Keep your staff engaged with their profession and with you as their employer.
 Have them self-assess what they would like to learn and match this to what your facility may need in the future.
 Help them to use their time wisely now to gain their CEUs in this new completely virtual environment.

 A better trained coding staff will provide greater flexibility for you to deal with potential staff shortages or some other unforeseen change that may come.
 Up-to-date and enhanced coding skills means more job security for your coders who work to maintain and advance their skills.